Juvenile polyposis syndrome: Signs and symptoms

 Age of onset is variable.
 The term 'juvenile' in the title of juvenile polyposis syndrome refers to the histological type of the polyps rather than the age of onset.

 Affected individuals may present with rectal bleeding, abdominal pain, diarrhea or anemia.
 Diagnosis is typically by way of endoscopy and cytology.
 On colonoscopy or sigmoidoscopy polyps that vary in shape or size are present.
 The polyps can be sessile or pedunculated hamartomatous polyps.

 Genetics

 Juvenile polyposis syndrome can occur sporadically in families or be inherited in an autosomal dominant manner.

-Two genes associated with juvenile polyposis syndrome are BMPR1A and SMAD4.
+Two genes containing mutations associated with juvenile polyposis syndrome are BMPR1A and SMAD4.
 Gene testing may be useful when trying to ascertain which non-symptomatic family members may be at risk of developing polyps, however having a known familial mutation would be unlikely to change the course of treatment.
 A known mutation may also be of use for affected individuals when they decide to start a family as it allows them reproductive choices.

 While mutations in the gene PTEN were also thought to have caused juvenile polyposis syndrome, it is now thought that mutations in this gene cause a similar clinical picture to juvenile polyposis syndrome but are actually affected with Cowden syndrome or other phenotypes of the PTEN hamartoma tumor syndrome.

+Mutations in SMAD4 may be additionally associated with concomitant hereditary hemorrhagic telangiectasia.